 By Heather Reid

-Does this sound familiar: At the beginning of the week, your fridge is full of vegetables and fruit, and this time you’re going to use it all, no waste.
-Then, a few days later, you open the door to find wilting lettuce, some limp broccoli and a bunch of sad radishes (what were you going to do with those again?), and you’re on the phone ordering takeout.
+Does this sound familiar: At the beginning of the week, your refrigerator is full of vegetables and fruit, and this time you’re going to use it all — really.
+Fast forward a few days and you open the fridge door to find wilting lettuce, limp broccoli and a bunch of sad radishes.
+What were you going to do with those again?

 - 4 cups shredded vegetables (see note)